 “I went to the zoo the other day.
 There was only a dog in it – it was a shihtzu.”

-Jokes with puns are popular in English.
+Jokes with puns are popular and sometimes they are the best jokes in English.
 So here you can see the word sounds the same as if you were to reply with “sh*t zoo”.

 Act your age, not your shoe size